-The following car insurance myths are so common, they may sound right intuitively, but believing them could be costing you money.
+The following auto insurance myths are so common, they may sound right intuitively, but believing them could be costing you money.
 Which ones are news to you?

 Here’s a list of the top ten most frequently stolen cars, compiled by the National Insurance Crime Bureau.
-The most stolen car in 2012 across the country was the 1996 Honda Accord.
-The parts of older vehicles are more in-demand and more versatile, and while many people don’t know this, most professional car thieves traffic only in parts: They’re not stealing your car because they want to go on a joyride, they’re planning on making money off of your catalytic converter.
-Another thing to remember is that liability coverage alone does not cover the theft of your vehicle—you need comprehensive coverage to do that.
+The most stolen car in 2016 across the country was the 1997 Honda Accord.
+If you’re confused, we get it — logically it doesn’t make a lot of sense.
+However, the parts of older vehicles are more in-demand and more versatile, and while many people don’t know this, most professional car thieves traffic only in parts.
+They’re not stealing your car because they want to go on a joyride; they’re actually planning on making money off of your catalytic converter.
+Most thieves can’t do much with newer, electric-energy parts, so your Leaf might actually doing good for the planet, as well as warding off potential theft.

-Loyalty doesn’t always pay.
+As much as we hate to say this, consumer loyalty doesn’t always pay.
 In fact, J.D.
-Power just found in their most recent car insurance shopping survey that customers who had been with their current insurer for 11 years or more saved an average of $426 after switching insurers.
-Consumers should shop around for new car insurance regularly, instead of just relying on the same company their parents used, or that they’ve been with for fifteen years.
-The big insurance companies spent $5.7 billion in advertising in 2012 chasing consumers’ business, but there are tons of car insurance companies out there that you’ve never heard of but that might offer you just the right combination of price and policy coverage.
-You can compare estimates from more than 200 companies in seconds at thezebra.com.
+Power found in a survey that customers who had been with their current insurer for 11 years or more saved an average of $426 AFTER switching insurers.
+Consumers should shop around for new car insurance regularly, instead of just relying on the same company their parents used, or the one they’ve been with for fifteen years.
+While the big insurance companies spend billions in advertising chasing consumers’ business, there are tons of car insurance companies out there that you’ve never heard of but that might offer you just the right combination of price and policy coverage.

 Though it sounds like it should be, full coverage isn’t actually an insurance term agents use.
-What most people mean by “full coverage” is comprehensive and collision coverage.
-Collision insurance covers just what it sounds like: damage to your vehicle in the event of an accident, whether that’s a fender bender or losing a fight to an icy road.
+So, what does “full coverage” actually mean?
+It is actually a combination of two other types of coverage: comprehensive and collision.
+Collision insurance covers just what it sounds like it might: any damage to your vehicle in the event of an accident, whether that’s a fender bender or losing a fight to an icy road.
 Comprehensive insurance, on the other hand, covers damage to your vehicle in the event of all kinds of unexpected, non-accident types of blunders, including—but not limited to—weather damage, theft, and fire.
-If you want the full package—roadside assistance, personal injury protection, which covers the cost of medical bills for you and your passengers in the event of an accident, or uninsured motorist coverage, you’ll have to spell that out for your agent.
+If you want the full auto insurance package (roadside assistance, personal injury protection, uninsured motorist coverage, etc.), you’ll have to specifically request those benefits from your agent.

-5. I’m about to get new car insurance tomorrow, so I should cancel my old policy today.
+5) “My car insurance policy expires tomorrow, so I should cancel my old policy today.”

-Even if you’re uninsured for just a matter of hours, it can cause a serious hike in your rate.
+Even if you’re uninsured for just a few hours, it can cause a serious hike in your rate when you sign up for new coverage.
 Unfortunately, insurance companies see any gap in coverage as a responsibility lapse, and penalize you accordingly.
 Remain without coverage for long enough, and you can be considered “high-risk.”
 So even if you’re poised to switch companies, make sure to keep your old policy active until your new policy has started.
-Then contact your old company—they should reimburse you any funds you’ve already paid toward the remaining period of your policy.
+Then contact your old company; they should reimburse you any funds you’ve already paid toward the remaining period of your policy.

-Unfortunately, car insurance companies have learned that credit is what they call a “very powerful predictor” of the likelihood a driver will get in an accident or file a claim.
-Though certain states, like California, have passed laws making it illegal to allow a credit score to factor into a car insurance rate, in most states, it’s fair game.
-Other surprising factors insurance companies use to determine your rate include your job (if you have a job/career that’s seen as more stable, you might get a better rate); your level of education (again, some companies have found that drivers with higher education file fewer claims); and your gender (not only do women drive less, but men are responsible for a full 4 out 5 DUIs.)
+Unfortunately, car insurance companies have classified your credit score as what they call a “very powerful predictor” of the likelihood whether or not a driver will get in an accident or file a claim.
+Though certain states, like California, have passed laws making it illegal to allow a credit score to factor into a car insurance rate, in most states, it’s still fair game.
+Other surprising factors insurance companies use to determine your rate include your job, your level of education, and your gender.